Eating Disorders Treatment Program

 • Biologic changes that occur secondary to weight loss and malnutrition

-• Individuals with certain temperament or personality features, such as perfectionism and obsessionality, may be more susceptible to developing eating disorders.
+• Individuals with certain temperament or personality features, such as perfectionism and obsessionality, may be more susceptible to developing eating disorders

 Outpatient Care for Eating Disorders

-LCOHPA logo optionB_smaller fileComprehensive outpatient services for eating disorders led by experts in the clinical practice group, Lindner Center of HOPE Professional Associates (LCOHPA), establish an individualized treatment approach that allows patients struggling with eating disorders to participate in meaningful therapy, support and recovery groups.
-Families also receive extensive support and education on understanding and working with the loved one suffering from an eating disorder.
+Comprehensive outpatient services for eating disorders led by experts in the clinical practice group, Lindner Center of Hope Professional Associates (LCOHPA), establishes an individualized treatment approach that allows patients struggling with eating disorders to participate in meaningful care.
+Caregivers/supports can also receive support and education on understanding and working with the loved one suffering from an eating disorder.
 Outpatient treatment helps patients continue their recovery while maintaining normal life activities.

 Who Benefits